hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

-caste-people seem to develop a feeling of united sympathy amidst themselves with a view to ameliorating their present social condition — that in the Mahratta country, the Brahmins have begun to sing paeans in praise of the "Marâthâ" race — these, the lower castes cannot yet believe to be the outcome of pure disinterestedness.
+caste-people seem to develop a feeling of united sympathy amidst themselves with a view to ameliorating their present social condition — that in the Mahratta country, the Brahmins have begun to sing paeans in praise of the "Marāthā" race — these, the lower castes cannot yet believe to be the outcome of pure disinterestedness.

 But gradually the idea is being formed in the minds of the English